 Did you know that migraine is the third most common disease in the world and that it is more prevalent than asthma, diabetes, and epilepsy combined?
 It is estimated that 2% of the world population is affected by chronic migraines and that the disease is likely hormonally-driven.
 In fact, migraines are three times more common in women.
-Migraines can happen several times a month or on rare occasions.
+They can happen several times a month or on rare occasions.
 So what causes a migraine, what does it feel like and is there anything to help relieve them?
-Here is Healthy Matters’ guide to migraines.
+Here is Healthy Matters’ complete guide to severe headaches aka migraines.

 Migraines are headaches that are considered intense or severe.
 Most often migraines have other symptoms in addition to head pain and the pain is typically felt on one side of the head (however, it is possible to have both sides affected).

 Researchers are not sure why some people get migraines and some don’t.
-Current thinking is that migraines are the result of abnormal brain activity affecting nerve signals and blood vessels inside the brain.
-We also know that migraines run in families and that certain environmental triggers seem to bring them on.
+Current thinking is they are the result of abnormal brain activity affecting nerve signals and blood vessels inside the brain.
+We also know that intense headaches run in families and that certain environmental triggers seem to bring them on.

 The following triggers are associated with the onset of a migraine:

-- Hormonal changes particularly estrogen fluctuations seem to be associated with migraines in women.
-Many women will have migraines when their estrogen levels drop: just before or during their periods, during pregnancy and during menopause.
+Hormonal changes particularly estrogen fluctuations seem to be associated with migraines in women.
+Many women will have one when their estrogen levels drop: just before or during their periods, during pregnancy and during menopause.

 Accuweather.com rates its forecast predictions based on how it may impact migraine sufferers.
 A great resource!